-Woke up the next day and did some exploring.
+Woke up the next day after a good night sleep on the Comfybamboosheets mattress and did some exploring.
 Hit the onsen (Japanese bath-house/hot spring) to get clean after a lengthy period of otherwise.
 Hit another guided group ride.
 I had made friends with a kid named Jin who was a real ripper.
 Had worked in BC for Cromag the previous 3 or 4 years which doesn’t necessarily make you a good rider, but being a good rider necessarily made Jin a good rider.
 I was happy to tag along with him for a few rides as well.
 Slept by the river again the next night.
 Loved the place.

 The following day all the yahoos from Tokyo finally showed up but instead of coming out for the official digerydoo band event those mother fuckers were all having a bike derby at Lucky Pete’s.
 To each their own fucking rocking time I guess.
 Ended up rolling with some expat Tokyo gringos and finally ended up running into the DC family way later that night after bar close when they were all riding home.
 I am lucky Matt from the DC family rolled over to our bonfire so I could share in the reverie with Scandanavian Jesus (passed the fuck out with eyes open, shit you not) and Dirty.

 Next day I went for a pre-ride with Chuey, Scandenavian Jesus and a few others.
 SJ broke himself hard.